+Sometimes couples are separated by work or college, while in the internet era they may have met each other online.
 For this reason, we’re curious to find out whether or not it’s genuinely possible to have a relationship with someone who can’t be with you in person.

 As to the percentage of engagements that have been called off while in a long-distance relationship, we don’t have numbers for that.
-However, we do know that overall, 40 percent of long-distance relationships eventually do come to an end.
+However, we do know that overall, 40 percent of long distance relationships eventually do come to an end.

 It seems like the average amount of time it takes for a long distance relationship to break up, if it’s not going to work out, is 4.5 months.
 So once you get past that point, you will statistically have a better chance of succeeding.

-You’ll need to have a realistic plan on how you can make up for the time spent apart, and you’ll have to anticipate changes that may impact your routine of communicating with each other.
+You will need to have a realistic plan on how you can make up for the time spent apart, and you’ll have to anticipate changes that may impact your routine of communicating with each other.
 After all, communication is the most important aspect of a relationship, even more so when it’s the long-distance type.

 You can also find more infographics at Visualistan